eggsyntax/reconstructorepl/README.md

 2) Custom def and defn, storing the form in the var metadata: within the ordinary REPL, just call `reconstructorepl.redef/def'` and `reconstructorepl.redef/defn'` in place of ordinary def and defn.
 At any time, call `(build-defs 'a)` as before.

+NOTE: requiring reconstructorepl.core switches storage to registry; requiring reconstructorepl.redef switches it to metadata.
+Currently, whichever namespace you've required most recently dictates whether you should use the custom repl or the custom def/defn.
+This is kind of dumb, and at some point I'll try to get around to approaching it differently, or ideally making either approach work with either storage strategy.

 ## License